-'''

-...

-Verify your settings above and decide from the choices below.
+''' Verify your settings above and decide from the choices below.

 1. Continue with Installation

-2. Back to the last interaction

-3. Start Over

-4. Exit

-Please make your selection [1]: 1

-...

-'''

 After successful installation, the installer adds the agent configuration to the Tomcat configuration, and sets up configuration and log directories for the agent.

 7. Test the installation by browsing to a resource that the agent protects.
 AM redirects you to authenticate.
 After authentication, AM redirects you back to the requested resource.